aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 > tracked by the plugin.

 > [!WARNING]
+> Database multi-tenancy protection is disabled by default to preserve legacy behavior.
+Applications
+> using database-level tenant isolation must set `cacheEnableDatabaseMultiTenancy=true`.
+Leaving
-> Setting `cacheTrackMultiTenantSessionState=false` removes cache-key isolation based on
+> it disabled removes cache-key isolation based on
 > PostgreSQL effective roles and search paths and MySQL/MariaDB active roles and authenticated
 > accounts.
-Do not disable tracking for applications that use these values for tenant isolation,
+Do not leave it disabled for applications that use these values for tenant isolation,
 > row-level security, or database authorization.

 ### Cache connection pooling